KeganMc/Super-Smash-Bros-Melee-AI/Documents/UseCase2.md

 **Level** Instructions

-**Preconditions:** We know that we need the Dolphin Emulator in order to run the game.
+**Preconditions:** The user has the Super Smash Bros Melee .iso file.

 **Success End Condition:** The user has successfully downloaded and installed the Dolphin Emulator and is now able to run the game, and can then run the bot.